Erdogan says U.S. not fulfilling Syria deal ahead of Trump talks

 ISTANBUL (Reuters) - Turkish President Tayyip Erdogan said on Thursday the United States was not fulfilling its pledge to remove a Kurdish militia from a Syrian border region and he will raise the issue when he meets President Donald Trump next week.

-A month ago, Turkey launched a cross-border offensive with Syrian rebels against Kurdish YPG fighters and after seizing control of a 120 km (75 miles) swathe of territory reached a deal with the United States to keep them out of that area.
+A month ago, Turkey launched a cross-border offensive with Syrian rebels against Kurdish YPG fighters.
+After seizing control of a 120-km (75-mile) swathe of territory, it reached a deal with the United States to keep them out of that area.

 “While we hold these talks, those who promised us that the YPG...would withdraw from here within 120 hours have not achieved this,” he told a news conference, referring to a deadline set in last month’s agreement.